Nedemai/PicoPak64/README.md

 The SRAM that was originally used was documented as having a 200ns response time.
 This seems to allow me to emulate the SRAM without the need for any overclocking, however further testing is still needed to verify this.

 All of the code is loaded into the RAM to be executed.
-This is absolutely needed to be able to read and write to and from the FLASH ROM without causing the pico to halt code execution.
+This is absolutely needed to be able write to the FLASH ROM without causing the pico to halt code execution.
 This also provides a modest speed increase which is a bonus for this project.

 Given a N64 Controller Pak is 32kb in size, and given the current Pico boards 2MB FLASH ROM this allows for a maximum of 64 controller paks that could be stored, however given there needs to be some space for the program data it will be less than this.
 As of the moment the memory card is stored offset 1MB from the start location of the FLASH ROM.
 If the program data ever reaches this size, there are other issues to content with.